thedavidemmanuel/Hausa-English-Translation-Model/README.md

 2. **Data Cleaning**

-   - **Cleaning Function:** Defined a function to clean the text data by:
+   - Defined a function to clean the text data by:
      - Converting text to lowercase.
      - Removing URLs, punctuation, numbers, and extra spaces.
-   - **Application:** Applied the cleaning function to both Hausa and English texts.
+   - Applied the cleaning function to both Hausa and English texts.
-   - **Filtering:** Removed any empty strings resulting from the cleaning process.
+   - Removed any empty strings resulting from the cleaning process.

 3. **Combining Texts**